danielpetri1/bbb-recording-exporter/README.md

     ruby presentation-render.rb "URL_OF_YOUR_BBB-RECORDING"

 ### Required packages
-librsvg
+librsvg<br />
-ffmpeg  version 4.4, ideally compiled with --enable-librsvg Ruby with Nokogiri, open-uri, cgi, and fileutils
+ffmpeg  version 4.4, ideally compiled with --enable-librsvg <br />
+Ruby with Nokogiri, open-uri, cgi, and fileutils<br />

+Only tested and developed on macOS Big Sur so far. <br />

 ## How it works